Adults Only Hotels in Córdoba: Best Boutique Stays in the Judería

 How to pick by budget

-At the budget level (under €90 per night), adults-only options in Cordoba are typically high-quality hostales or small guest houses.
+Outside of peak festival dates, at the budget level (under €90 per night), adults-only options in Cordoba are typically high-quality hostales or small guest houses.
 Do not expect a lift or a 24-hour reception desk.
 You are paying for a quiet, clean room in a central location.
 Many of these properties are family-run and occupy beautifully restored buildings where the main luxury is the silence and the traditional tiling.
-Rooms may be small, so check the square meterage before booking if you are staying for more than a couple of nights.
+Rooms may be small, so check the square metres before booking if you are staying for more than a couple of nights.

 Mid-range hotels (€100 to €180 per night) in this category usually offer more sophisticated design and perhaps a small rooftop terrace or a plunge pool.
 In this bracket, you can expect better soundproofing and air conditioning systems that are essential during the Cordoban summer.
 This is where you find the best value in Cordoba, as many former palaces have been converted into stylish, adult-oriented boutique hotels that offer a premium feel without the five-star price tag.